 Now (formerly Now TV) is a tricky one, as House Of The Dragon is streaming, with new episodes coming weekly, but if you’re not a Game Of Thrones fan already, then Now might not be a priority on the streaming list.
 Apple TV+ does have some interesting content, with the final series of See releasing weekly this month, but the content remains Apple exclusive so be wary of the limited, yet undoubtedly high quality selection.

 Now for something more optimistic, streaming services that are worth their money this month.
 Immediately Amazon Prime Video springs to mind, with possibly the most ambitious streaming series we’ve ever seen hitting the platform this month.
 Lord Of The Rings: The Rings Of Power serves as a prequel to the beloved fantasy epics of the early 2000’s, and early reviews say that the series is getting off to a strong start.
 Amazon has invested $1billion into this new series, and backed by the prestigious IP, it's sure to be a spectacle.
 Elsewhere on the service is the explicit yet profound superhero series The Boys which wrapped its most recent series in July, and Christopher Nolan’s mind (and time) bending action flick Tenet is hitting the service on 9th September.
 Prime Video has also just received a user interface overhaul which makes the platform more streamlined, and appears to have addressed some of the issues we had with the service recently.
-Prime Video also has other perks as it includes all the benefits of Amazon Prime, and with another Prime Day rumoured to be happening soon, there may be more benefits to Prime Video than big budget action.
+Prime Video also has other perks as it includes all the benefits of Amazon Prime, and with the imminent Prime Early Access Sale, there may be more benefits to Prime Video than big budget action.

 However, if fantasy epics aren’t your thing then we have an alternative.
 Disney Plus is another streaming service that’s worth keeping around this month, especially if you’re a Marvel and/or a Star Wars fan.
 Courtroom drama meets comedy meets ultimate destruction in She Hulk, a new series set within the ever expanding Marvel Cinematic Universe, with new episodes dropping every Thursday this September.